From BR Bullpen

 He spent one year with the Washington Senators in 1941, and then finished out his major league career playing seven years with the Detroit Tigers, mostly in the war years, and mostly hitting under .300 (although league batting averages dropped in those years).

 As a regular outfielder in 1945, he played on the World Series-winning team, getting 11 hits and hitting .379.
-He hit third in the lineup ahead of Hank Greenberg, and got 3 hits in the seventh game of the Series which the Tigers won.
+He hit third in the lineup ahead of Hank Greenberg, and got 3 hits in the seventh game of the Series which the Tigers won over the Chicago Cubs.
 Roy Cullenbine, famous for getting copious walks, batted fifth in the Tiger lineup, and while having only a .227 batting average in the Series, had a higher OBP than Doc did.

 On May 1, 1946, he was ejected from a game for the first time in his major league career.
 He was known overall for a positive demeanor.
 In 1947, he led the league in pinch hits.
 Except at the end of his career, Cramer usually had fair range factors in the outfield.
 He did make lots of errors, though.

-Among the top 300 outfielders listed in The New Bill James Historical Baseball Abstract, Cramer had the lowest winning percentage (.465), not the sign of a player who significantly boosted his teams.
+Among the top 300 outfielders listed in The New Bill James Historical Baseball Abstract, Cramer had the lowest winning percentage (.465), not the sign of a player who significantly boosted his teams' performance.
 Cramer's highest vote total in BBWAA voting for the Hall of Fame was 6%.

 He had two nicknames: "Doc", because he had taken an interest in medicine as a young man, and "Flit" because a sportswriter thought him death to fly balls, and there was an insecticide at the time by that name.

 - 5-time AL All-Star (1935 & 1937-1940)